riccardo-df/ocf/README.md

 We welcome contributions!
 If you encounter issues, have feature requests, or want to contribute to the package, please follow the guidelines below.

-📌 **Report an Issue:** If you encounter a bug or have a suggestion, please open an issue on GitHub: [Submit an Issue](https://github.com/riccardo-df/ocf/issues)
+📌 **Report an issue:** If you encounter a bug or have a suggestion, please open an issue on GitHub: [Submit an Issue](https://github.com/riccardo-df/ocf/issues)

-📌 **Contribute Code:** We encourage contributions via pull requests.
+📌 **Contribute code:** We encourage contributions via pull requests.
 Before submitting, please:
 1. Fork the repository and create a new branch.
 2. Ensure that your code follows the existing style and documentation conventions.
 3. Run tests and check for package integrity.
 4. Submit a pull request with a clear description of your changes.

-📌 **Feature Requests:** If you have ideas for new features or extensions, feel free to discuss them by opening an issue.
+📌 **Feature requests:** If you have ideas for new features or extensions, feel free to discuss them by opening an issue.

 ------------------------------------------------------------------------